 Here are a few ways Investors Community Bank actively works to build good client/banker relationships:

-- Our promise at Investors Community Bank is to “walk in your shoes.”
-We believe that we succeed when we really listen to you and find out what your aspirations and needs are.
-We want to know what issues are your most pressing, and we’ll brainstorm with you to help find answers.
+- We promise to always “walk in your shoes.”
+We believe that we succeed when we really listen to you and learn about your business aspirations.
+We want to know which issues are your most pressing, and we’re glad to brainstorm with you to help find answers.

 - We’re an integral part of helping strategize ways to grow your business and reach your financial objectives.
-We can provide expert financial advice, provide you with business resources, answer your questions, and help ease the concerns that keep you awake at night.
+We can provide you with expert financial advice, provide you with business resources, answer your questions, and help ease the concerns that keep you awake at night.

 - As business bankers, we’re proud members of our local communities.
-We network with a wide variety of professionals in all kinds of businesses, and can be a valuable resource in connecting you with them.
-We can help you find prospective vendors and partners that will work best with your business.
+We network with a wide variety of professionals in all kinds of businesses and can be a valuable resource in connecting you with them.
+We can help you find prospective vendors and partners that will align with your business.